 Is Grimwith Reservoir Open?

 Yes, the reservoir itself is being used by the sailing club and the footpaths are open to the public.
-At the present time (May 2021), the only current change from normal is that the toilets located next to the car park are closed.

 Is Grimwith Reservoir Car Park Open?